 For clinic owners and practice managers across the United States, the financial health of a private practice often relies on the efficiency of back-office operations.
 In many growing clinics, the financial workflow is fragmented.
-Reception staff might manually re-enter consultation codes into a spreadsheet, or clinicians might forget to pass vital details to the administrative team, leading to delays in invoicing.
+Reception staff might manually re-enter consultation codes into a spreadsheet, or clinicians might forget to pass vital details to the administrative team.
+This disconnect between clinical activity and revenue capture is a primary cause of revenue leakage.

 Implementing modern technology is essential to stop this revenue loss.
 Understanding the top benefits of integrated billing in patient management software is the first step towards rectifying these inefficiencies.
+This article explores how moving away from disjointed tools to an all-in-one practice management software like Medesk ensures that every consultation is accurately captured and monetised.

 Why Your Clinic’s Financial Health Depends on Integrated Billing